ZetaRet/ide-protoss/README.md

 - number of properties INSTANCE-STATIC and click preview
 - number of methods INSTANCE-STATIC and click preview
 - inherit supers [click on each name to open ProtoSS Class in IDE]
+- export JSON descriptors as `TypeScript` declaration with namespace/interface
 - `console.log` settings of ProtoSS IDE activity
 - font size and color settings
 - digit grouping setting of lines and tokens